aschmiedeke/gbtdocs/docs/references/observing/catalog.rst

 catalog needs to be invoked for the system to understand these names: ``'Sun'``, ``'Moon'``, ``'Mercury'``, ``'Venus'``, ``'Mars'``, ``'Jupiter'``, ``'Saturn'``, ``'Uranus'``, ``'Neptune'``, and ``'Pluto'``.
-These names are case-insensitive and may be given to any :ref:`Scan Type function <Scan Types and other functions - Overview`.
+These names are case-insensitive and may be given to any :ref:`Scan Type function <references/observing/scan_types:Scan Types and other functions - Overview>`.